 If I’m pregnant or breastfeeding is it safe to get the COVID-19 vaccine?

 You should discuss the best option for you with your OB/GYN.
 This will be based on your risk for exposure to the virus and how sick you might get if you do get the virus.
-The CDC, the American College of Obstetricians and Gynecologists (ACOG), and the Society for Maternal-Fetal Medicine (SMFM) all agree that the Pfizer, Moderna, and Janssen (Johnson & Johnson) COVID-19 vaccines should be offered to all pregnant and breastfeeding individuals who are eligible for vaccination.
+The CDC, the American College of Obstetricians and Gynecologists (ACOG), and the Society for Maternal-Fetal Medicine (SMFM) all agree that the Pfizer and Moderna COVID-19 vaccines should be offered to all pregnant and breastfeeding individuals who are eligible for vaccination.

 There is no data to suggest that the COVID-19 vaccines cause miscarriage during pregnancy.
 National and international experts, including the World Health Organization, suggest that any vaccine that makes its way into breast milk will be quickly inactivated when the milk is digested.
 At this time, there is no data regarding the safety of these new vaccines on breastfed infants.
 If you’re breastfeeding, some of your COVID-19 antibodies that you make to develop immunity can naturally pass to your baby.